apache/spark/docs/faq.rst

 Previously we also recommended using rounded ``start_date`` in relation to your ``schedule_interval``.
 This meant an ``@hourly`` would be at ``00:00`` minutes:seconds, a ``@daily`` job at midnight, a ``@monthly`` job on the first of the month.
 This is no longer required.
-Airflow will not auto align the ``start_date`` and the ``schedule_interval``, by using the ``start_date`` as the moment to start looking.
+Airflow will now auto align the ``start_date`` and the ``schedule_interval``, by using the ``start_date`` as the moment to start looking.